Gondrand massacre: Casualties

-Publicity
+Aftermath

 Italian authorities generally instructed journalists to avoid describing Italian losses during the war, but in this case the story was deliberately promoted for its propaganda value in depicting Ethiopians as barbaric.

 The killing of Italian pilot Tito Minniti and his copilot happened some weeks before and together with this massacre was the reason given by the Italians for the use of gas against the Ethiopians, a claim supported by historians like Tripoli and Pedriali.
 However, as professor of Italian studies David Forgacs argues, while "the Italians sought to give maximum publicity to the massacre of Italian civilians by Ethiopians at the Gondrand camp they were equally strenuous in their efforts to prevent records or reports of their own massacres of civilians".

 In response to photographic evidence that some Ethiopian troops had ignored the order against mutilating corpses, Ethiopia's Foreign Minister was forced to admit that it had happened, but argued that it should be seen as an act of protest against Italian atrocities.
 Italian Foreign Minister retaliated to him arguing that this kind of "protest" (murdering civilian workers and also two women) was a clear indication of the low level of civilization of the Ethiopians.

+In 1965, Ras Imru Haile Selassie defended the massacre during an interview with Angelo Del Boca, calling the attack a "legitimate act of war" because the camp was in a war zone and that the workers were armed.